Reading:

 How to conduct a price analysis

 You don’t have to worry, it’s not rocket science.
-In fact, it’s a necessary, highly beneficial, but not exactly a painful process, and we’ll guide you through it.
+In fact, it’s a necessary, highly beneficial, but not exactly painful process, and we’ll guide you through it.

 First, you need to know where you stand in the competitive landscape.
 Look at the example below.